sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 ```

-Add/delete the global NTP source interface in the Redis ConfigDB and in the ntp.conf file.
+Add/delete the global NTP source interface in the Redis ConfigDB and in /etc/ntp.conf.
 The ip address of this interface will be used by ntpd as source ip for all NTP packets.
-Only one NTP source interface can be configured.
+Multiple NTP source interfaces can be configured.
-Following interfaces can be used as NTP source interface,
+Following interface types can be used as NTP source interface,
 - Ethernet interface
 - PortChannel
 - Vlan interface
 - Loopback interfacee
-- eth0
+- eth0(management interface)

 #### 1.1.1.3 add/delete VRF name
 ```